Trevbytes/HEMA-club/README.md

 ### Media
 - The photos used in this site were obtained from ...
+    - Pixabay
+    - Pexels
+    - Unsplash

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from two HEMA club websites.
+- Blood and Iron is a HEMA club with a modern website. (https://www.bloodandiron.ca/)
+- SPIFF is an old HEMA website which is an example of the basic needs of a club website. (http://www.spiffaktning.se/index.php)